 You are here

-As a trailblazer in the nuclear engineering field, Professor Carol Smidts was recognized for her career, research and service accomplishments by being elevated to a fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+As a trailblazer in the nuclear engineering field, Professor Carol Smidts was recognized for her career, research and service accomplishments by being elevated to Fellow of the Institute of Electrical and Electronics Engineers (IEEE).

 Smidts’ research explores probabilistic risk assessment, human and software reliability modeling, and digital systems reliability.
 IEEE reserves this prestigious honor for members who have an outstanding record of accomplishments in the field.
 Smidts is joined by less than 0.1 percent of the association’s voting members in this member grade elevation, which became effective on Jan.
 1.

 Smidts, who serves as the director of the nuclear program within the Department of Mechanical and Aerospace Engineering (MAE), was recognized by IEEE for her contributions to reliability analysis of high-assurance systems.

 As the lead researcher for the university’s Reliability and Risk Laboratory, Smidts advises graduate and undergraduate researchers on a number of projects on probabilistic risk assessment, dynamic methodologies, continuous event trees and Markov analysis.

 A recent grant from the United States Department of Energy in collaboration with the University of Tennessee will allow Smidts to develop an effective approach to resolve concerns about common-cause failure vulnerability that inhibits the deployment of advanced instrumentation, such as sensors, actuators and microcontrollers, using an embedded digital device.
 This project will have real-world implications for nuclear power plant application.
 Last year, Smidts received $800,000 in funding from the United States Department of Energy to research automated aids to reactor operators in cases of cyber-security threats.
 Since joining MAE as a full professor in 2008, Smidts has received close to $7 million in research funding support.